roryemagee1/artmarket/README.md

 Administrators are able to:
 - Complete all of the actions that Anonymous Users and Account Users are able to complete.
 - View all past orders in the database.
-- Update the status of orders to "Delivered".
+- Update the statuses of orders to "Delivered".
 - View, create, update, and delete all products and their information.
 - View, update, and delete all Account Users and their information.